dhruvaray/spa-eye/README.md

 ###Download
 This extension has been being submitted to Mozilla for a complete review.
 The direct link to download from the add-ons store is : https://addons.mozilla.org/en-US/firefox/addon/Backbone-Eye/

+If Backbone Eye is useful in your work, do show your appreciation and encouragement by starring this repo!

 ###Thanks